-With macOS 10.12.2 beta 3, Apple has implemented a brand new shortcut specifically designed for taking screenshots of the Touch Bar.
+With macOS 10.12.2, Apple has implemented a brand new shortcut specifically designed for taking screenshots of the Touch Bar.

 Here’s what you need to know about capturing everything that’s shown on the Touch Bar as an image file on your computer.
 You’ll also learn how to save Touch Bar screenshots to the clipboard for pasting in other apps and how to add screenshot-taking shortcuts as buttons to the Touch Bar itself.

-To reiterate, you must own a Mac with the Touch Bar and macOS Sierra 10.12.2 beta 3 or later to be able to capture screenshots of what’s shown on the Touch Bar.
+To reiterate, you must own a Mac with the Touch Bar and macOS Sierra 10.12.2 or later to be able to capture screenshots of what’s shown on the Touch Bar.